SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Find tips on where they start and finish and what to expect as you climb or descend them.

 This is what you will see when you turn the corner onto Greenwich Street.
-The concrete steps are the start of the two-block journey which will lead you to Coit Tower.
+The concrete steps are the start of the two-block journey that will lead you to Coit Tower.

 As you begin to climb the stairs, you will start to see some gorgeous flowers in the surrounding garden.
 Here is just one I saw during my last climb.